-- Evidence of payment of the filing fee;
+- Filing fee;

 - Power of attorney;

 - Copy of:

 - Articles of association of the parties;

 - Annual reports of the parties;

-- Transaction documents; - Relevant market reports and studies.
+- Transaction documents;

+- Market reports and studies.

 Filing is submitted in Portuguese, but the PCA has been accepting documents drafted in English.
 No notarization or other certification is usually required.